-Year: II Semester: I Total: 8 hours /week Lecture: 4 hour/week Practical: 4 hours/week Lab: 0 hours/week
+Year: II Total: 8 hours /week Semester: I Lecture: 4 hour/week Practical: 4 hours/week

 The course explores exploitation of microorganisms for the production of industrial food products such as fermented foods and beverages.
 The course provides insight into desirable properties of industrially important microorganisms and their commercial and traditional uses for the production of a wide range of foods and beverages.
 At the conclusion, effluent treatment is also covered.